Faith: it’s either you have it, or you don’t; there is no in-between.

 A refuge is a condition of being safe or sheltered from pursuit, danger, or trouble.

-God is a refuge, you are His child and is protected from the snare of the fowler, noisome pestilence, arrow that flies by day, terror by night, pestilence that walketh in darkness, and the destruction that wasteth at noonday.
+God is a refuge, you are His child and are protected from the snare of the fowler, noisome pestilence, arrow that flies by day, terror by night, pestilence that walketh in darkness, and the destruction that wasteth at noonday.

 God shall cover you with his feathers and under His wings shall you trust.
 He will not suffer your foot to be moved nor your life to be snuffed out, He that keepeth Israel will not slumber nor sleep.